Parishmitabanik/Parishmitabanik/README.md

 # 💫 About Me

 - 🌱 Exploring MERN Stack
-- 💻 Familiar with JavaScript, Kotlin, Jetpack Compose, and XML
+- 💻 Familiar with JavaScript, Kotlin, Jetpack Compose, and XML.
-- 🚀 Interested in Web and Android Development
+- 🚀 Interested in Web and Android Development.
-- ⚡ Love building projects and learning new technologies
+- ⚡ Love building projects and learning new technologies.

 ---